 Oceania’s warm and pleasant climate is a big reason why there are many good rooftop bars in this part of the world.

-Many of them have beautiful ocean views and other skyscrapers views in the middle of the city.
+There is a great mix of rooftop bars with beautiful ocean views, and other in the middle of the city, surrounded with impresswive views over the skyscrapers.
 Most rooftop bars in Oceania are open all year round and the warm climate is perfect for outside drinks and dinners.

 Enjoy our list of the 10 best rooftop bars in Oceania.

 Located only on a third floor, The Imperial isn't the tallest rooftop bar in this list, but it sure is one of the oldest, as it's considered Melbourne's 3rd oldest pub.

 Offering beautiful views of the Parliament House and the city's skyline, as well as a classic and laid-back atmosphere, The Imperia is one of the locals' favorite bars, and with good reason.